Alopecia Awareness Month

 Stress can play a role in women’s hair loss.
 Stress can raise androgen (the male hormone) levels, which then in turn can cause hair loss.
 Stress may also trigger scalp problems, such as dandruff, disrupt eating habits and mess with the digestive system.

-If you notice that you’re losing hair, we suggest that you see your doctor, they should then be able to determine if you are experiencing female pattern hair loss.
+If you notice that you are losing hair, we advise you see your doctor, they should then be able to determine what could be causing your hair loss.

 The three main types of alopecia: